 - Acting as liaisons between external collaborators, i.e. other committees & interest groups and internal collaborators, i.e. partners within the main RIG group.

 - Leading discussion of ideas, best practices, etc. in the program proposal process.

-The mission of the Residency Interest Group (RIG) Web Team is to promote the initiatives of the Residency Interest Group (RIG) by updating and maintaining the ACRL RIG website to provide accurate and centralized information on residency programs, current and past residents, RIG events, and residency resources.
+The mission of the Residency Interest Group (RIG) Social Media and Web Communications Team is to promote the initiatives of the Residency Interest Group (RIG) by updating and maintaining the ACRL RIG website to provide accurate and centralized information on residency programs, current and past residents, RIG events, and residency resources.
 Our goals include: